lubuntu-team/manual/source/5/5.2/desktop_icons.rst

 .. image:: desktop_entry.png

-To remove a desktop icon right click on the file and click move to trash.
+To remove a desktop icon right click on the file and click :menuselection:`move to trash`.